Skip to Content

 Hearing loss is often gradual

 Hearing loss can be a gradual process, and sometimes, it’s not immediately obvious.
 If you suspect that someone close to you might be having hearing difficulties, it can feel a bit tricky to navigate how to approach the situation.
-You don’t want to make them feel self-conscious or embarrassed, but you also want to make sure they get the help they need.

-In this article, we’ll discuss how you can support a loved one who may have hearing loss, and what steps can be taken to improve their quality of life.
+In this article, we’ll discuss how you can support a loved one who may have hearing loss and what steps can be taken to improve their quality of life.

 Spotting the signs of hearing loss

 Before diving into how to help, it’s important to understand what signs of hearing loss might look like.
 Hearing loss doesn’t always mean complete deafness.
-It can range from slight hearing impairment to more severe loss, and the signs can vary.
+It can range from a slight hearing impairment to a more severe loss, and the signs can vary.

 Some common symptoms can be: